Local Limits of Connected Subgroups of $SL_3(\mathbb{R})$: Notation and Methods

 A more general notion than an algebraic group is a \emph{definable} group, in the sense of an O-minimal structure, see \cite{Coste}.
-Many of the properties of algebraic sets carry over to this more general setting.
-Proposition 3.1 in \cite{Dries} implies that the limit of a definable group is definable, and the dimension stays constant under taking a limit.
-There is an example of a non-definable group in \cite{CDW} section 3.2, where the dimension of the limit increases.
+Many of the properties of algebraic sets carry over to this more general setting. \editA{\cite[Proposition 3.1]{Dries}} implies that the limit of a definable group is definable, and the dimension stays constant under taking a limit.

 There are three flavors of non-algebraic groups among connected subgroups of $\SL_3(\RR)$:

 here the $\cdot$ can be zero or any element of $\mathbb{R}$.
 The first and last are infinite families of groups, since we can choose any fixed $a, b \in \RR$ or $z \in \CC$.
 The second item is only one group.
 The first two families are definable where the O-minimal structure defined including real exponential functions, so by \cite{Dries} limits cannot increase in dimension.
 The last family of group is not definable, since $e^{zt}$ is not definable in any O-minimal structure.
 There are (up to taking transpose) two families of groups of this sort: